 If you’re a cheese fan, Clemson has a treat for you.
 What started as part of a cheese experiment resulted in a current cult favorite blue cheese still made the old fashioned way.
 The iconic Esso Club is a beloved institution of the area to kick back and enjoy a cold one.
 There are many a stadium here, so you may want to do yourself a favor and catch a game with the sports obsessed locals.

-The largest city in the state, Spartanburg is an attractive and artistic metropolis.
+The largest city in South Carolina, Spartanburg is an attractive and artistic metropolis.
 The downtown cultural district is the heartbeat of the city with attractions such as Spartanburg Art Museum.
 West Main Artists Co-op houses three dozen working studios and galleries to display rotating works.

 Glendale Shoals Preserve is the site of an old mill from the textile heyday of the city, whose ruins remains to explore.
 The preserve is 13 acres of scenic nature, with trails to trek and a waterfall to watch.
 It’s a great place to bird spot as well through the dense foliage and diverse terrains.